LUDevNet/Docs/docs/game-mechanics/skill-system.rst

 Handling a behavior
 -------------------

-When a skill is triggered on the client, it will send a :any:`gm-start-skill` message.
+When a skill is triggered on the client, it will send a :gm:server:`StartSkill` message.
 This message contains a bitstream that represents all the decisions the client has made whenever a behavior has multiple paths to continue.
 An example for this would be the :doc:`behaviors/aoe` which will serialize the amount of objects within the area, and then the object id and remaining bitstream for all of these objects.

-When a behavior is not completed immediately, it will serialize a :samp:`handleID`, which will then later be used to identify a :any:`gm-sync-skill` message that serializes the continued execution.
+When a behavior is not completed immediately, it will serialize a :samp:`handleID`, which will then later be used to identify a :gm:server:`SyncSkill` message that serializes the continued execution.
 It is possible that this happens multiple times for a single skill execution.

 .. uml ::